 Any bondage that restricts breathing or circulation

 Safety is sexy.
 If you’re ever unsure, skip it — or ask a trusted educator.
+Princess Raven offers private lessons to both couples and singles, both online and in-person near Boston.

 Clean gear before and after use — especially if it touches skin, fluids, or intimate areas